ridapr/Startup2024/notes.md

 # Final Study Guide
 * What is the default port for HTTP/HTTPS/SSH? **SSH = 22, Http = 80, Https = 443**
 * What does an HTTP status code in the range of 300/400/500 indicate? **300 = redirection message, 400 = client error response, 500 = server error response**
 * What does the HTTP header content-type allow you to do? **The HTTP Content-Type representation header is used to indicate the original media type of a resource before any content encoding is applied.
 In responses, the Content-Type header informs the client about the media type of the returned data.
 In requests such as POST or PUT, the client uses the Content-Type header to specify the type of content being sent to the server.
-If a server implementation or configuration is strict about content type handling, a 415 client error response may be returned. **
+If a server implementation or configuration is strict about content type handling, a 415 client error response may be returned.**
-* What does a “Secure cookie”/”Http-only cookie”/”Same-site cookie” do? https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies
+* What does a “Secure cookie”/”Http-only cookie”/”Same-site cookie” do? https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies **1.The user sends sign-in credentials to the server, for example via a form submission.
+2.If the credentials are correct, the server updates the UI to indicate that the user is signed in, and responds with a cookie containing a session ID that records their sign-in status on the browser.
+3.At a later time, the user moves to a different page on the same site.
+The browser sends the cookie containing the session ID along with the corresponding request to indicate that it still thinks the user is signed in.
+4.The server checks the session ID and, if it is still valid, sends the user a personalized version of the new page.
+If it is not valid, the session ID is deleted and the user is shown a generic version of the page (or perhaps shown an "access denied" message and asked to sign in again).**
 * Assuming the following Express middleware, what would be the console.log output for an HTTP GET request with a URL path of /api/document?
 * Given the following Express service code: What does the following front end JavaScript that performs a fetch return?
 * Given the following MongoDB query, select all of the matching documents {name:Mark}
-* How should user passwords be stored?
+* How should user passwords be stored? **Hashed**
 * Assuming the following node.js websocket code in the back end, and the following front end websocket code, what will the front end log to the console?
-* What is the websocket protocol intended to provide?
+* What is the websocket protocol intended to provide? **Realtime updates.
+WebSocket is a bidirectional communication protocol that can send the data from the client to the server or from the server to the client by reusing the established connection channel**
 * What do the following acronyms stand for?
 JSX, JS, AWS, NPM, NVM
 * Assuming an HTML document with a body element.
 What text content will the following React component generate?
 The react component will use parameters.
 * Given a set of React components that include each other, what will be generated